• Skip to main content

 Pot Roast the stuffed Chicken

-1. Heat more coconut oil in the same pan enough to cover the whole surface of the pan and add the curry leaves
+• Heat more coconut oil in the same pan enough to cover the whole surface of the pan and add the curry leaves.

-3. While roasting each side, ensure to scoop some oil and pour it over the chicken including areas between thighs, legs, and wings.
+• While pan-frying each side, ensure to scoop some oil and pour it over the chicken including areas between thighs, legs, and wings.
 Keep doing this every single time you turn the chicken.

-5. Towards the end, add the leftover gravy and close and let it cook for a few more minutes. (optional)
+• Towards the end, add the leftover gravy and close and let it cook for a few more minutes.
+This is the traditional method, but I serve the remaining gravy as a side.

 More Malabar Recipes from North Kerala